algoldst/thesis/index.md

 _This circuit doesn't _seem_ like it should saturate with only DC input, but with an oscillating input and -300x ideal gain, it saturates and distorts. [[Falstad]](https://tinyurl.com/2l8yz2gc)_

 Note this *might* be something you want [in future designs]() — audio is a field where distortion can be a good thing!
 For now, though, we're looking to amplify without altering the sound much, so we will try to avoid saturation.

+Finally, the biggest problem these designs suffer from is that the output signal shifts as gain changes.
+You might have noticed this as you changed the base voltage offset — small gains cause small voltage drops, and output oscillates near the positive rail; large gain causes larger voltage drops, and output oscillates closer to 0V.
+If we are going to implement variable gain into our amplifier, we need a signal that is predictable and constant.
+A differential pair (which we are building toward) will give us the tools to create constant-offset output, even with changing gain.

 ##### Quantifying Gain With Transconductance
 > Our first "Theory" warning!
 This section is optional, but highly encouraged.
 So far we've been adjusting the gain of the CE amplifier, measuring the output waveform, and comparing $V_{pp}$ to find gain.
 However, we can develop our theoretical knowledge to solve for gain, uncovering some relationships and equations that will be useful later in our study of differential pairs.